cloud-utils/sqlalchemy-aurora-data-api/README.rst

 * ``aurora_cluster_arn`` (also referred to as ``resourceArn`` in the `Data API documentation <https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/rds-data.html>`_)
+  * If not given as a keyword argument, this can also be specified using the ``AURORA_CLUSTER_ARN`` environment variable

 * ``secret_arn`` (the database credentials secret)
+  * If not given as a keyword argument, this can also be specified using the ``AURORA_SECRET_ARN`` environment variable

 All connection string contents other than the protocol (dialect) and the database name (path component, ``my_db_name`` in the example below) are ignored.